Search

 When I ask myself, “Why do I read slow?” distracting thoughts are usually the issue I face.

-Fire off those two simple questions when you find your mind wandering, and you’ll have focus on demand.
+Fire off those two simple questions when you find your mind wandering, and you’ll enjoy deeper focus.

 Six: You’re Intimidated